wifisensing/PicoScenes-Manual/source/installation.rst

 Prerequisites
 ++++++++++++++++++++

-- Operating System: PicoScenes **only** supports Ubuntu 20.04 or its variants (Linux Mint, Kubuntu, Xubuntu, etc)
+- Operating System: PicoScenes **only** supports Ubuntu 20.04 and its variants (Linux Mint, Kubuntu, Xubuntu, etc.).
-- Internet connection: internet connection is required throughout the installation process, and **is also required periodically for license checking** during the later use.
+- Internet connection: the Internet connection is required during the installation process and is also required for regular license checking in future use.
-- Latest kernel version: PicoScenes depends on and is also built against the latest kernel version, your system have to be updated to the *latest* kernel version.
-Fortunately, *you don't have to update your system manually*, because PicoScenes installer will trigger the kernel update routine automatically.
+- The latest kernel version: PicoScenes depends on and is always built against the latest kernel version.
+During the first installation and subsequent upgrades, your system may be forced to update to the latest kernel version.
-- Latest MATLAB on Linux/macOS: PicoScenes MATLAB Toolbox, which decodes the CSI measurement data in MATLAB, **only** supports the latest MATLAB on Linux/macOS platforms (R2020b or R2021a).
+- The latest MATLAB version on Linux/macOS: PicoScenes MATLAB Toolbox, the CSI measurement data decoding routine in MATLAB, **only** supports the R2020b or R2021a version of MATLAB on Linux/macOS platforms.

     .. note::
-        The porting of PicoScenes MATLAB Toolbox to Windows platform is on the way.
+        PicoScenes MATLAB Toolbox is being ported the Windows platform.

 Install PicoScenes
 ++++++++++++++++++++